 We have routines for everything else in our lives, from exercise to personal hygiene, so it would make sense to have them for our relationships too.
 Add in the additional stresses of everyday life and it’s not surprising that sometimes those routines get a little stale; how do you think outside of the box when you’re exhausted?

 Learning how to spice up your relationship is the first step to bringing fresh energy back into your partnership, whether you’ve been together for decades or you're experiencing relationship burnout after just a few years.
-Here, an accredited coach and psychologist, and a master sexpert tell woman&home exactly how you can improve intimacy in your relationship and get over the hurdle of routine.
+Here, an accredited coach and psychologist, and a master sexpert tell woman&home exactly how you can improve intimacy in your relationship, learn how to spice things up in the bedroom, and get over the hurdle of routine.

 How to spice up your relationship